Well-Posedness and Asymptotic Decay of Solutions to the Three-Dimensional Euler Equations with Damping

-It should be pointed out that the decay rate of the highest derivative of $u$ is not optimal.
-Actually, it can be improved.
-In the following lemma, we shall obtain the optimal decay rates of $\|D^3u\|_{L^2}$. \begin{lem} Under the assumption \eqref{priori}, it holds for $t\in(0, T]$ that
+This completes the proof. \end{proof} It should be pointed out that the above decay rate for the highest-order derivative of $u$ is not optimal.
+In fact, it can be improved.
+In the following lemma, we obtain the optimal decay rates of $\|D^3u\|_{L^2}$.